Free white papers

 How will businesses use SMS in 2020?

-Our SMS A2P 2020 study highlights, identifies and provides an understanding of 2020 trends in usage, sending habits, content and other significant A2P mobile messaging issues.
+Our A2P 2020 SMS study highlights, identifies and provides insight into 2020 trends in usage, sending patterns, content and other significant issues in A2P mobile messaging.

-The SMS A2P (also known as business SMS) remains an essential and unavoidable mobile interaction channel between companies and their customers.
+A2P SMS (also known as Business SMS) remains an essential and unavoidable mobile interaction channel between businesses and their customers.

 On the eve of its 30th anniversary, SMS remains an essential mobile communication channel.
 While the number of P2P SMS (between 2 people) exchanged is decreasing, A2P SMS continues to grow... and therefore to be a powerful medium in the mobile communication landscape.

 To establish this study, smsmode© collected a vast set of data.
 More than 83 million SMS sent by some 1299 brands and companies from 15 October 2019 to 14 January 2020 were analysed.

 SMS STUDY A2P 2020

 MARKETING OR NOTIFICATION?

 With nearly 65,000 SMS sent per month and per advertiser, the use of A2P SMS is a practice that is well established among marketing professionals.

 Almost as many SMS notifications (48.73%) as advertising SMS (51.27%) were sent by companies.
 A more recent use in SMS communication, SMS notification is therefore on the way to dethroning SMS advertising and becoming the main use of A2P SMS.

 However, these two uses of SMS deserve to be differentiated as their uses are so far apart.
-Informative one-to-one communication, the volumes of SMS notifications vary little over the weeks.
-On the other hand, and without surprise one could say, advertising by SMS is strongly punctuated by periods of commercial events (sales, Black Friday, pre-Christmas period, etc.) during which advertising pressure is 3 times higher than during a period with no significant commercial activity.
+As a one-to-one informative communication, the volumes of notifications by SMS vary little over the weeks.
+On the other hand, and without surprise one could say, advertising by SMS is strongly punctuated by periods of commercial animations (sales, Black Friday, period before Christmas, etc.) during which one counts an advertising pressure 3 times higher than during a period without notable commercial activity.